oskarprzybylski23/Discofy/README.md

 python App/App.py
 ```

-## Usage
+## 🚀 Usage
+After setting up, visit http://localhost:5000 in your web browser to start creating your playlists.

-## Contributing
+## 💡 Contributing
-Contributions to the Discogs-Spotify Playlist Creator are welcome.
-To contribute:
+Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/AmazingFeature`).